F5CodeGuru/asm342/_build/html/_sources/module4/lab1/lab1.rst.txt

 |

 The instructor will talk through the script after all students have completed this task.
-Feel free to open the script to analyze it and run any of the curl commands to guide the student through the flow.
+Feel free to open the script to analyze it and run any of the curl commands to guide you through the flow.